 ♦ Tarobogu Shrine Fire Festival, Higashi-Omi, Noon – 4:00 pm

-Held annually on the first Sunday of December, the Tarobo Shrine Fire Festival burns a big pile of 100,000 wooden prayer tablets called goma (護摩) collected from believers all over Japan.
+Held annually on the first Sunday of December, the Tarobo Shrine Fire Festival burns a big pile of pine tree branches and 100,000 wooden prayer tablets called goma (護摩) collected from believers all over Japan.
 The tablet is written with the believer’s name, address, and prayer wish.
 The fire burns as a prayer for family health and safety.
-After the fire settles down, barefoot priests walk over the hot ashes.
-Very dramatic festival (photo here).
+After the fire settles down, barefoot priests and anyone can walk over the not-so-hot ashes.
+Very dramatic festival (photos).

 Short walk from Ohmi Railways Tarobogu-mae Station.
 Map